-17. What are the process and timeline for updating and making changes to the UAAG?
+17. What are the process and timeline for updating and making changes to the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines?

-Smarter Balanced asks members to request changes to the UAAG once each year.
-The process for making changes to the UAAG is initiated by a survey that Smarter Balanced administers in April.
+Smarter Balanced asks members to request changes to the Guidelines once each year.
+The process for making changes to the Usability, Accessibility, and Accommodations Guidelines is initiated by a survey that Smarter Balanced administers in January and February.
 Member leads or designees then submit requests via the survey.
-Upon collecting the survey results, Smarter Balanced engages in a process during May to examine research, solicit feedback from external experts and advisory committees, and discuss the requests with the UAAG Committee.
-Any new policy and/or change to existing policy that the UAAG committee recommends is brought to member leads for a vote.
-Smarter Balanced then updates the UAAG as necessary and posts the updated version the first week of July.
+Upon collecting the survey results, Smarter Balanced engages in a process during February and March to examine research, solicit feedback from external experts and advisory committees, and discuss the requests with the UAAG Committee.
+Any new policy and/or change to an existing policy that the UAAG committee recommends is brought to member leads for a vote.
+Smarter Balanced then updates the Guidelines as necessary and posts the updated version the last week of June.